-F. The STOP key will clear the display if an
+F. The clear the display if an

 error is made in a programmed entry and will return the display to the current position of the chosen function.
 This key will also stop a programmed motion once begun and clear the original destination.